tonikelope/coronapoker/README.md

 <p align="center"><img src="panoptes.png" height="500"></p>

-> ⚠️ **SECURITY NOTICE: CLOSED-SOURCE ENGINE** Although CoronaPoker is open-source (GPLv3), the source code for the `Panoptes` zero-trust and anti-cheat engine library remains **strictly closed-source**.
+> ⚠️ **SECURITY NOTICE: CLOSED-SOURCE ENGINE** Although CoronaPoker is open-source (GPLv3), the source code for the `Panoptes` zero-trust and anti-cheat engine library remains closed-source.
 This is a deliberate, non-negotiable security measure.
 Pre-compiled binaries are provided for supported platforms.

 </div>